joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/07/17/obituaries/nikolai-krogius-dead.html?searchResultPosition=3

 **Cameron Smith Wins the 150th British Open at St. Andrews**\
-`The Australian, who tied for third at the Masters in April, overtook a third-round leader, Rory McIlroy, with a brilliant final round to capture his first major championship.`\
+`The Australian, who tied for third at the Masters in April, overtook Rory McIlroy with a brilliant final round to capture his first major championship.`\
 https://nytimes.com/2022/07/17/sports/golf/british-open-final-round.html?searchResultPosition=4

 **Russian Rocket Strike Kills At Least 3 in Northern Ukraine**\